 It is recognised that physical intervention is only used as a last resort when all other strategies have been exhausted.
-However with some pupils it is recognised as part of a physical structure which needs to be planned for as part of their behaviour plan.
-Team teach training is central to the approach of physical intervention in school and in training it stresses the used of de escalating techniques.
-Team teach recommends help scripts to be used between staff and pupils to offer help and a way out.
-Woodlawn has agreed phrases to use which staff and students can understand.
-When a student is being held another member of staff will come in and offer help by saying:
+However, with some pupils it is recognised as part of a physical structure which needs to be planned for as part of their behaviour plan.
+All pupils have a behaviour map in place.
+This map follows PRICE principals.
+It ensures all pupils have a successful starting point and that the principles for all individuals are followed.